 A lot of people are asking this question.
-No matter if they have problems in communication, or they simply started feeling distant, many couples turn to marriage counseling to give their relationship another chance.
+No matter if they have problems in communication, or they simply started feeling distant, many couples turn to couples counseling to give their relationship another chance.

 However, sometimes one of the partners decides that they shouldn’t keep visiting the therapist.
 They usually think either “Why should we continue marriage counseling, things aren’t that bad”, or “I’m not the one with the problem, you are.”
 Then the other partner starts thinking about going to individual therapy, and hope it will fix all their relationship problems.
 You may be thinking that you will be able to deal with all the issues by yourself, but unfortunately, individual therapy cannot help you with couples’ problems.